 Don’t forget about the youth programs offered at your local military installations.
 Many bases have summer camps for kids, as well as camps throughout the year during times like Spring Break when kids are out of school.
-Click here to contact your nearest installation for more information.
+Visit our Base Guide to contact your nearest installation for more information.

 Want the scoop on military discounts?
 From travel to phones and everything in between, troops, military families and veterans can stay on top of military discounts.
 Become a Military.com subscriber and get full access through our newsletter.